alex-courtis/arch/README.md

 ## Usage

-See [rcm](https://github.com/thoughtbot/rcm) for details on dotfile management.
+See [rcm](https://github.com/thoughtbot/rcm) for day to day operations.

 # Note To Users